Category: Article

 If you embrace this fantasy, a few convenient things happen:

-You can win at VC by compounding brand strength
+1. You can win at VC by brand building

-You can win at VC by dominating relationships
+2. You can win at VC by exploiting relationships

 Thus, venture capital morphs from a loose collection of boutique investors into an oligopolistic mob.